COVID-19 Insurance Questions Answered

 Will my Business Interruption Insurance policy cover financial losses arising from the Coronavirus outbreak?

-Many businesses, particularly those who deal with China or rely on Chinese suppliers, are asking whether they will be able to claim for business interruption and revenue losses as a result of the COVID-19 crisis and its associated disruptions to travel, import and export activities.
+Many businesses are asking whether they will be able to claim for business interruption and revenue losses as a result of the COVID-19 crisis and its associated disruptions to travel, import and export activities.

 Do Corporate Travel Insurance policies cover cancellations due to Coronavirus?